-Overall, I find these two film adaptations of The Barretts of Wimpole Street equally engrossing.
+Overall, these two film adaptations of The Barretts of Wimpole Street are equally engrossing.
 Whereas Charles Laughton is a more effective Edward Moulton-Barrett than John Gielgud, Jennifer Jones is a more affecting Elizabeth Barrett than the Oscar-nominated Norma Shearer (though neither actress possessed the harsh looks of the real-life Elizabeth).
 Fredric March and Bill Travers, for their part, are both equally miscast as Robert Browning.

 Critics of the period generally preferred the 1934 version, which also happened to be a box office hit and a Best Picture Academy Award nominee.
 (The winner that year was Frank Capra's It Happened One Night.)

 'Padre Padrone': Omero Antonutti

 Based on Gavino Ledda's autobiography, Paolo and Vittorio Taviani's father-son drama Padre Padrone (1977) depicts the troubled relationship between a young Sardinian man (Saverio Marconi) and his old-fashioned – i.e., reactionary, brutally domineering – father (Omero Antonutti).